 The engine is an air cooled, 4-stroke, OHV, single cylinder gasoline engine.
-It has a pressure fed lubrication positive displacement oil pump with an oil screen and a counter rotating balance shaft.
+It has a pressure fed lubrication positive displacement oil pump with a cartridge type full flow oil filter and a counter rotating balance shaft.

 NOTICE: The engine uses more oil during the first hours of operation, than after the internal parts are run-in.
 As the run-in process occurs, oil use will gradually decrease until it stabilizes.